JetBrains/Qodana/topics/qodana-yaml.md

 <note>

-When running in [baseline mode](docker-image-configuration.xml#docker-config-reference-baseline), a threshold is calculated as the sum of _new_ and _absent_ problems. _Unchanged_ results are ignored.
+When running in the [baseline mode](docker-image-configuration.xml#docker-config-reference-baseline), a threshold is calculated as the sum of _new_ and _absent_ problems. _Unchanged_ results are ignored.

 </note>